Atout-Agile/ops_tests/README.md

 - Copy the output of the previous command as `CC_SCRIPT_PATH` value.
 - save your `.env` file

-## FIX THE BASH BUG
+## Fix the Bash Bug
 Files of this exercise are in the /bash folder.

 When I last executed this script, I lost all my home folders.

 Since then, I tried to fix it.
 Here is latest version.

 Obviously, it still has a bug.

-Your task is to :
+Your tasks are to :
 - fix it
- - make it production ready.
+- make it production ready so it can be used by typing :

-:warning: **WARNING**  As mentioned in the exercise, this is a DANGEROUS script.

-:warning: DO NOT EXECUTE IT.

-:warning: ATTENTION : Comme mentionné dans l'exercice, il s'agit d'un script dangereux.

-:warning: NE L'EXECUTEZ PAS.

-To start the script :

 ~~~
 cd <repo folder>
 ./menu
 ~~~

+:warning: **WARNING**  As mentioned in the exercise, this is a DANGEROUS script.

+:warning: DO NOT EXECUTE IT.

-# TOMCAT DEPLOYMENT
+# 2 - TOMCAT DEPLOYMENT

 The goal of this exercise is to automate the deployment of tomcat with Ansible and test the deployment in a container.

  - Write an ansible tomcat_deploy.yml playbook to install a tomcat server with the following parameters :